OpenMined/PyGrid-deprecated---see-PySyft-/examples/README.md

  - **/model-centric** - Go here if you want to use PyGrid plattform from a model-centric perspective.
 See this [link](https://github.com/OpenMined/PyGrid#model-centric-fl) for more detail (_comming soon_).

 ## Running the examples
 Make sure you have [docker-compose](https://docs.docker.com/compose/install/) installed.
-We have prepared some images with everything installed that will help you to run the tutorials.
-If you already have this requirement, clone this repo, run **`docker-compose up`** from root PyGrid folder and make click to the address where Jupyter is running (it is printed) .
+We have prepared docker images that will install all the dependencies and help you run the PyGrid tutorials.Once you have `docker-compose` installed, clone this repository and run **`docker-compose up`** from your PyGrid root directory, after which you should see the address to the active Jupyter Notebook printed in your console.
+Simply click on the link to start using the examples.
 Notebooks can be run from [Jupyter Notebook](https://jupyter.readthedocs.io/en/latest/running.html).
 If you want, you can create your own `docker-compose` files using built in images from [docker-hub](https://hub.docker.com/u/openmined).

 And don't forget to star PyGrid on GitHub [https://github.com/OpenMined/PyGrid](https://github.com/OpenMined/PyGrid)!